Swatiabad

-Haji Habib Gull and his brothers Mohammed Gull, Mohammed Zaman, Sher Zaman, was the first settlers, who Migrated from Bana Allai Valley District Battagram to Khabbal and then to Swatiabad in late Eighteen Century.
+Haji Habib Gull and his brothers Mohammed Gull, Mohammed Zaman, and Sher Zaman, were the first settlers, who Migrated from Bana Allai Valley District Battagram to Khabbal and then to Swatiabad in the late Eighteen Century.

 Swatiabad is 2 km from the main Town of Kathai and is surrounded by 6 villages Syeed Abad, Usmana Abad, Koga, Faqar Mera, Changri, and Lama Naka.

 Jamia Masjid Al-Habib in Swatiabad was a vision of Haji Habib Gull, The Masjid was Allhamdulliah Constructed and Established in 2011 by His Grandson.

-The Village of Swatiabad is the native village of Swati Tribe inhabiting the Hazara region in the Khyber Pakhtunkhwa province and the Provincially Administered Tribal Areas of Pakistan, mostly in the districts of Mansehra and Allai/Batagram, and to some extent in Kohistan as well, The Swatis are the largest tribal group of land owners in Mansehra and Battagram.
+The Village of Swatiabad is the native village of the Swati Tribe inhabiting the Hazara region in the Khyber Pakhtunkhwa province and the Provincially Administered Tribal Areas of Pakistan, mostly in the districts of Mansehra and Allai/Batagram, and to some extent in Kohistan as well, The Swatis are the largest tribal group of land owners in Mansehra and Battagram.
 Most of the Swatis speak Pashto, but many can also speak Hindko.
-Dari Persian was the official language of the Jahangiri sultans belonging to the Swati tribe, who ruled a kingdom stretching from Jalalabad and Bajaur to Kashmir, however it is no longer spoken now.
+Dari Persian was the official language of the Jahangiri sultans belonging to the Swati tribe, who ruled a kingdom stretching from Jalalabad and Bajaur to Kashmir, however, it is no longer spoken now.